isomerpages/nyp-sirs/_services/4b-professional-conversion-programme.md

 		<li>The candidate must be a Singapore Citizen or Permanent Resident;</li>
 		<li>New PMET hires who have no more than three months of employment with the current company</li>
 		<li>Have graduated from pre-employment training for at least 2 years (excluding National Service where applicable)</li>
-		<li>The candidate must have managerial-level or equivalent experience in a non- related role prior to joining the PCP</li>
+		<li>The candidate must have managerial-level or equivalent experience in a non-related role prior to joining the PCP</li>
 		<li>Trainee remains employed at the hiring company for a minimum duration equivalent to the programme duration, after passing all the required modules</li>
 	</ul>
 	</li>